 The cosmetics market of Australia is driven by innovation, which demands the manufacturers to align with the current market trends.
-Lack of knowledge on market trends may prove challenging, while trying to gain market lead.
+Lack of knowledge about the market trends may prove to be challenging, while trying to gain market lead.
 Any deviation from the approved ingredient list and formulation techniques may result in rework or even product recall in some cases, both of which can directly affect the brand value and revenue.

-With comprehensive market knowledge of Australia and its existing Regulatory trends, Freyr supports market entrants to develop and market the products in line with the country’s regional standards.
+With comprehensive market knowledge of Australia and its existing Regulatory trends, Freyr supports market entrants to develop and market the products in line with the NICNAS/AICIS and TGA standards.
 Freyr’s team of Regulatory experts also assist companies with ingredient analysis to make sure the product contains only listed and allowed ingredients.

 - Product Classification

-- Ingredient Analysis as per National Industrial Chemicals Notification and Assessment Scheme (NICNAS)
+- Ingredient Analysis as per National Industrial Chemicals Notification and Assessment Scheme (NICNAS Australia/AICIS)